vladislav-morozov/econometrics-2/README.md

 The course is structured around five major components (subject to change):

-1. **Linear Regression – A Deeper Look**
+1. A deeper look at linear regression:
+   - A vector-matrix form approach to linear regression.
+   - Basics of identification analysis.
-   Vector-matrix representation and asymptotics for the OLS estimator
+   - Asymptotic theory for the OLS estimator.

-2. **Asymptotic inference**
+2. Asymptotic inference:
+   - Refresher: key definitions and intuition of hypothesis testing.
-   Basic notions, $t$- and Wald tests, the delta method
+   - Tests for linear hypotheses: $t$- and Wald tests.

-3. **Panel Data Methods for Causal Inference**
+   - The delta method and nonlinear Wald tests.

+3. Panel data in causal settings:
+   - Event studies.
+   - Differences-in-differences.
-   Event studies, difference-in-differences, fixed effects with multivalued treatment
+   - Two-way fixed effect approaches with multivalued treatment.
+   - Mean group estimation.
-4. **Forecasting**
+4. Introduction to forecasting:
+   - Causal inference vs. forecasting I.
+   - Notions of forecast optimality.
+   - Forecasting in cross-sections.
+5. Parametric nonlinear models:
+   - Beyond linearity: nonlinear regression and nonlinear least squares.
+   - Discrete outcomes in causal settings.
+   - Elements of asymptotic theory for nonlinear models.
+   - Classification as forecasting with discrete outcomes.

+If time allows, we will further discuss:

+6. Generalized method of moments.
+   - Linear generalized method of moments (GMM).
+   - IV estimation of dynamic panel data models.
+   - Fundamentals of nonlinear GMM.
+7. Time series:
+   - Time series as probabilistic objects and their properties.
+   - Univariate models: ARIMA(X).
+   - Multivariate time series: VARIMA(X).
+   - Elements of causal inference with time series.
-   Foundations of forecast evaluation, cross-sectional and time series forecasting methods.
+   - Forecasting with time series vs. forecasting with panel data

-5. **Nonlinear Models**
-   Nonlinear least squares, discrete choice models, asymptotic theory, and classification.

-6. **Additional Topics (Time Permitting)**
-   Generalized Method of Moments (GMM), time series models (ARIMA, VAR), and causality in time series.

 Even further topics such as quantile regression, experimentation under interference, and high-dimensional data may be introduced as time allows.